How should I deal with noisy neighbours?

 - With most people, being calm and reasonable gets better results than being confrontational.
 You have the moral high ground; make sure you keep it.

-- When you approach, it is a good idea to have three examples of when they were excessively noisy to hand, complete with dates.
+- When you approach them, it is a good idea to have three examples of when they were excessively noisy to hand, complete with dates.
 Tell them too how the noise affected you, but don’t be accusatory.
 Rather than saying, “you kept me awake”, tell them, “I could not sleep because of the noise that night.”

 - You should also specifically tell them how you would like the problem solved.
 For example, you might ask them not to practice on their drums after 10pm, or you might ask that next time they have a big party they give you some forewarning so you can make other plans accordingly